lanceengland/lanceengland.github.io/_posts/2021-01-14-fare_thee_well_sqlpass.markdown

 ---
 date: 2021-01-14
 tags: data
-title: "Fairly well, SQL PASS"
+title: "Fare thee well, SQL PASS"
 ---
-# Fairly well, SQL PASS
+# Fare thee well, SQL PASS

 SQL Pass (or PASS) has been a great amplifier of both community and professional development for thousands.
 I was saddened by their recent announcement: